johninquest/gcportal/README.md

-# Mobile-first web app for small businesses.
+# simple application for managing a small business multipurpose business

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.